Burrknot: Description

-When located on the roots, it is considered to be not very dangerous, but it makes it easier for diseases to infect the tree, and leaves it more susceptible to insects.
+When located on the roots, it is not considered to be very dangerous, but it makes it easier for diseases to infect the tree, and leaves it more susceptible to insects.
 When many burrknots are present on various location in the tree, it can make the tree unproductive.

 Treatment

-It is recommended to protect trees from moisture and shadow at the burrknot location, and to prevent infestation by synanthedon myopaeformis.
+It is recommended to protect trees from moisture and shadow at the burrknot location, and to prevent infestation by Synanthedon myopaeformis.

 Similar diseases and disorders

 A disease somewhat similar in appearance is a crown gall.